How To Make Well Water Drinkable And Keep It Safe To Drink

 If there are small children, elderly adults living in your house, or even someone in your home who is pregnant or nursing, you may need to consider testing your well water.

-These segments of the population will be more sensitive and vulnerable to contaminants than the rest.
+These population segments will be more sensitive and vulnerable to contaminants.

 Here are other considerations that you may test your well water immediately: